milesmcc/personal/content/_index.md

 ### Currently

-I'm currently at Stanford, where I'm finally taking classes in-person.
-I'm also working at the Stanford Internet Observatory.
+I'm currently working on [privacy at Apple](https://apple.com/privacy).
+In the fall, I'll return to Stanford and the Internet Observatory.

 ### Contact